DataDog/dd-otel-host-profiler/README.md

-DD_API_KEY=your-api-key # required (not needed on a Datadog workspace) DD_APP_KEY=your-app-key # required (not needed on a Datadog workspace) DD_HOST_PROFILING_TAGS="workspace:YOUR_WORKSPACE_NAME" # recommended on Datadog workspace
+DD_API_KEY=your-api-key # required (not needed on a Datadog workspace) DD_APP_KEY=your-app-key # required (not needed on a Datadog workspace) DD_HOST_PROFILING_TAGS="workspace:YOUR_WORKSPACE_NAME" # recommended on Datadog workspace UID=1234 # required on Datadog workspace, set it to the output of `id -u` on the workspace GID=1234 # required on Datadog workspace, set it to the output of `id -g` on the workspace
 ```

 Then, you can run the profiler with the following command: